-- To use a file system for database or recovery file storage, refer to the "Creating Directories for Oracle Database or Recovery Files" section on page 2-19. - To use raw devices for database file storage, refer to the "Configuring Raw Logical Volumes" section on page 2-28.
+- To use a file system for database or recovery file storage, refer to the "Creating Directories for Oracle Database or Recovery Files" section on page 2-20. - To use Automatic Storage Management for database or recovery file storage, refer to the "Preparing Disk Groups for an Automatic Storage Management Installation" section on page 2-23. - To use raw devices for database file storage, refer to the "Configuring Raw Partitions or Raw Logical Volumes" section on page 2-35. - To use raw devices for database file storage, refer to the "Configuring Raw Partitions or Raw Logical Volumes" section on page 2-35.